olgapombo/olgapombo.github.io/organization_scientific_meetings.md

 ### <a name="other-scientific-meetings"></a> Other scientific meetings

-* Member of the organizing committee for the **First National Encounter of Philosophy Teachers**, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1978.
+* Member of the organizing committee for the **First National Encounter of Philosophy Teachers**, “Portuguese Society of Philosophy (SPF)”, Calouste Gulbenkian Foundation, 1978.
-* Member of the organizing committee for the **Second National Encounter of Philosophy Teachers**, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1979.
+* Member of the organizing committee for the **Second National Encounter of Philosophy Teachers**, “Portuguese Society of Philosophy (SPF)”, Calouste Gulbenkian Foundation, 1979.
-* Member of the organizing committee for the **Third National Encounter of Philosophy Teachers**, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1980.
+* Member of the organizing committee for the **Third National Encounter of Philosophy Teachers**, “Portuguese Society of Philosophy (SPF)”, Calouste Gulbenkian Foundation, 1980.
-* Member of the organizing commitee of the workshop **Investigação e Ensino**, held at FCUL, 20 February 1987.
+* Member of the organizing commitee of the workshop **Investigação e Ensino**, FCUL, 20 February 1986.
-* Member of the organizing committee of the **Segundo Encontro Filosofia em Contextos Não-Filosóficos**, held at FCUL, June 1987.
+* Member of the organizing committee of the **Segundo Encontro Filosofia em Contextos Não-Filosóficos**, FCUL, June 1987.
-* Coordinator of the **Interdisciplinary Seminar on Bachelard**, held at FCUL, May 1988.
+* Coordinator of the **Interdisciplinary Seminar on Bachelard**,  FCUL, May 1988.
-* Organizer with Teresa Levy and Henrique Guimaraes of the **1st Forum on Interdisciplinarity Experiences**, held at Marquês de Pombal High School, January 1991.
+* Co-Organizer**1st Forum on Interdisciplinarity Experiences**, Marquês de Pombal High School, January 1991.
-* Organizer with Teresa Levy and Henrique Guimaraes of the workshop **Interdisciplinarity and Environmental Education**, put forward by the Department of Education, held at FCUL, March 1991.
+* Co-Organizer of the workshop **Interdisciplinarity and Environmental Education**, FCUL Department of Education, FCUL, March 1991.
-* Organizer with Teresa Levy and Henrique Guimaraes of the workshop **O que é a Interdisciplinaridade?**,  held at FCUL, March 1991.
+* Co-Organizer of the workshop **O que é a Interdisciplinaridade?**, FCUL, March 1991.
-* Organizer with Teresa Levy and Henrique Guimaraes of the **2nd Forum on Interdisciplinarity Experiences**, held at Marquês de Pombal High School, July 1991.
+* Co-Organizer **2nd Forum on Interdisciplinarity Experiences**,  Marquês de Pombal High School, July 1991.

-* Co-organizer of the series of **Seminars of History and Philosophy of Sciences**, held at FCUL (2000-2003) (7 sessions)
+* Co-organizer of the series **Seminars of History and Philosophy of Sciences**, held at FCUL (2000-2003) (7 sessions)
-* Coordinator of the series **Conferences on Philosophy of Science**, put forward by the CFCUL, held FCUL (2004-2016).
+* Coordinator of the Series **Conferences on Philosophy of Science**, put forward by the CFCUL, held FCUL (2004-2016).
 * Member of the organizing committee of the colloquium **Ainda nao doente.
 Contributos multidisciplinares para uma filosofia da Saude**, put forward by the CFCUL in collaboration with the Center for Bioethics of the Faculty of Medicine University of Lisbon and the Calouste Gulbenkian Foundation, held at Instituto de Ciências Sociais of the University of Lisbon (ICS), March 2004.

-* Founder and coordinator of the **“Permanent Seminar on Philosophy of Science”**, organized by the CFCUL, held at FCUL, from 2004 until 2020.
+* Founder and coordinator of the [**Permanent Seminar on Philosophy of Science**](https://webpages.ciencias.ulisboa.pt/~ommartins/cfcul/seminariopermanente.html), organized by the CFCUL, held at FCUL, from 2004 until 2020.
 > * [Permanent Seminar of Philosophy of Science](https://webpages.ciencias.ulisboa.pt/~ommartins/cfcul/seminariopermanente.html), (2004) (5 sessions).
 > * Permanent Seminar of Philosophy of Sciences, (2005-2013) (27 sessions).
 > * [Permanent Seminar of Philosophy of Sciences](https://cfcul.mcmlxxvi.net/Seminarios/seminariopermanentefc.php), (2014-2020) (46 sessions)

-* Coordinator of the workshop **Sobre o Indeterminismo / On Indeterminism**, put forward by the CFCUL, held at Lisbon Science Museum, 9 March 2005.
+* Coordinator of the workshop **Sobre o Indeterminismo / On Indeterminism**, CFCUL, Lisbon Science Museum, 9 March 2005.
-* Coordinator of the workshop **Como Pensar as Relações entre a História e a Filosofia das Ciências?**, put forward by the CFCUL, held at FCUL, 21 June 2006.
+* Coordinator of the workshop **Como Pensar as Relações entre a História e a Filosofia das Ciências?**, CFCUL, FCUL, 21 June 2006.
-* Coordinator of the workshop **Ciência e Filosofia entre Rómulo de Carvalho e António Gedeão**, put forward by the CFCUL in the context of the “National Science and Technology Week”, held at FCUL, 24 November 2006.
+* Coordinator of the workshop **Ciência e Filosofia entre Rómulo de Carvalho e António Gedeão**, CFCUL in the context of the “National Science and Technology Week”, FCUL, 24 November 2006.
 * Coordinator of the workshop **Arte e Ciência como Criação.
-Em torno de Gaston Bachelard**, put forward by the CFCUL, held at FCUL, 26 January 2007.
+Em torno de Gaston Bachelard**, CFCUL, FCUL, 26 January 2007.
-* Organizer of the national colloquium **Darwinismo versus Creacionismo: onde começa e acaba uma teoria cientifica?**, put forward by the CFCUL in collaboration with Centro de Biologia Ambiental (CBA), Sociedade Portuguesa de Ciências Naturais (SPCN), Central Library of FCUL and Livraria Escolar Editora, held at FCUL, March 2007.
+* Organizer of the national colloquium [**Darwinismo versus Creacionismo: onde começa e acaba uma teoria cientifica?**](https://forum.bolseiros.org/viewtopic.php?t=1844),  CFCUL in collaboration with Centro de Biologia Ambiental (CBA), Sociedade Portuguesa de Ciências Naturais (SPCN), Central Library of FCUL & Livraria Escolar Editora, FCUL, March 2007.

-* Coordinator of the seminar series **Aproximações ao Conceito de Imagem**, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 2007-2011 (21 sessions).
+* Coordinator of the seminar series **Aproximações ao Conceito de Imagem**,  FCT Project “Image in Science and Art”,  FCUL, 2007-2011 (21 sessions).
-> * I. Deleuze e a imagem”, 7 May 2007
+> * I. Deleuze e a imagem, 7 May 2007
 > * II.
 As imagens da arte, 18 June 2007.
 > * III.
-As Imagens e as drogas”, 16 July 2007.
+As Imagens e as drogas, 16 July 2007.
 > * IV.
 Passagens”, 24 September 2007.
 > * V. Desenho cientifico e pensamento selvagem, 8 October 2007.
 > * VI.
 Imagens da Natureza e natureza das imagens, 18 February 2008.